MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-revenue-types-for-withholding-tax.md

 ---
-title: Set Up Revenue Types for Withholding Tax [AU]
+title: 'Set Up Revenue Types for Withholding Tax [AU]'
 description: Revenue types are used to categorise withholding tax (WHT) entries and are used for WHT certificates in the Australian version.
 author: SorenGP
 ms.topic: conceptual